 WBL includes a variety of arrangements including apprenticeships, work placement and informal learning on the job.

 A Business Mentor is a key partner in a WBL experience for young people.
 A business mentor sets realistic goals for the student to acquire, engages and supervises them to complete their tasks and is a role model for the student to emulate.

 What Is Work-Based Learning?

-Internships are jobs with learning objectives, designed to provide students or adult professionals with practical work
+Work-based learning is designed to provide students or adult professionals with practical work

 experience and skill development within a desired occupation or profession.
 Some are paid, and some are unpaid.

-Although there are many benefits for students or adult professionals to participate in an internship, employers also
+Although there are many benefits for students or adult professionals to participate in a work-based learning experience, employers also

 - Find hidden talent and future employees